 Our pre-production support team monitors these tickets and responds during regular business hours from 7am to 7pm CST.
 We don't provide after-hours support for pre-production issues.

 When you click the Connecting to Redox option, a list of subcategories appears.
 You can select any of these subcategories depending on the nature of your request.

 If your question relates to integration strategy with your connections, select the scope support ticket type.

-Specifically, we can help you by getting into the nitty gritty of which data models and event types (for the Redox Data Model API) or which resources and operations (for the Redox FHIR® API) would be best for you to use based on your unique workflow.
+Specifically, we can help you by getting into the nitty gritty of which data models and event types (for the Redox Data Model API) or which resources and interactions or operations (for the Redox FHIR® API) would be best for you to use based on your unique workflow.

 These tickets go directly to our Sales Enablement team.